 Whether sleet or freezing rain occurs depends on the temperature of the air at different levels above the earth’s surface.

-Sleet is a type of precipitation that is common in winter storms.
+Sleet is a type of precipitation that is common during winter storms.
 It occurs when the cloud layer is cold enough for snow, but a layer of air above the ground is above freezing.
-As the snowflakes fall through this warmer layer, they partially melt.
-However, as the melting snowflake approaches the ground, it passes through yet another layer, this time below freezing, where it refreezes before reaching the ground.
+As the ice crystals and snowflakes fall through this layer of warm air, they start to melt.
+However, as the melting snowflake approaches the ground, it passes through yet another layer of freezing air (or colder), where it refreezes before reaching the ground.

 Sleet is less dangerous than freezing rain because it doesn’t freeze on contact and instead bounces off the ground and accumulates (if you can hear the snow falling, it’s sleet!).